-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that The Midcounties Co-operative Limited has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within its business or supply chain.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that The Midcounties Co-operative Society has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+We issued our first such statement last year.
+This second statement outlines the progress we have made in the last year.

 The Society is a consumer co-operative owned and controlled by its members.
 We are part of the global co-operative movement, and subscribe to co-operative values and principles that govern all co-operatives around the world.